 Shelter-In-Place Instructions: Nine essential items you should prepare to help you shelter in place during an emergency.

 Know Your Zone: Stay safe.
 Find your evacuation zone today.
-Know Your Zone is a new color-coded interactive map you can use to determine which storm evacuation zone you live in based upon your street address in Maryland.
-Knowing your zone will help you avoid unnecessary evacuation travel, thereby reducing highway congestion, easing overcrowding at local storm shelters and boosting public safety.
+Know Your Zone is a new color-coded interactive map you can use to determine which storm evacuation zone you live in based on your street address in Maryland.
+Knowing your zone will help you avoid unnecessary evacuation travel, reduce highway congestion, ease overcrowding at local storm shelters, and boost public safety.
 Simply enter your address and view a color-coded map showing the evacuation zone.
-Emergency managers will work with local media and use social media and other tools to notify residents of impacted zones what they should do to stay safe.
+Emergency managers will work with local media and use social media and other tools to notify residents of impacted zones and what they should do to stay safe.

 Maryland Responds: Register as a responder willing to provide services during a disaster or emergency situation.